 XV.
 Programs to Inform Students and Employees about Crime Prevention

 A. The Department presents at least fifty (50) programs and presentations that inform students and employees about campus security procedures, personal safety, and crime prevention.
 These programs include: CUSTOMS, Adopt-a-Cop, Rape Aggression Defense (RAD), Operation ID, Shots Fired on Campus, University 1010 and 2020 class presentations, and other programs.
 These programs are offered throughout the year, or upon request, and the CUSTOMS program is offered multiple times during summer for new and transfer student orientation.

 B. MTSU Human Resource Services offers a new employee orientation.
 The orientation is an overview of the MTSU campus and the many services available to its employees.

 C. The Department issues calendars each year that includes information pertaining to safety and security.
 The calendars are provided to each employee and student, and are available in the Department office.

 XVI.
 Disclosures to Alleged Victims of Crimes of Violence or Non-forcible Sex Offenses

 A. The University will, upon written request, disclose to the alleged victim of a crime of violence, or a non-forcible sex offense, the results of any disciplinary proceeding conducted by MTSU against a student who is the alleged perpetrator of such crime or offense.

 B. If the alleged victim is deceased as a result of the crime or offense, MTSU will provide results of the disciplinary hearing to the victim’s next of kin, if so requested.

 XVII.
 Alcohol and Drugs

 A. The University complies with the provisions of the Drug-Free Schools and Communities Act of 1989, and the Drug-Free Workplace Act of 1989.

-1. The use, distribution, and/or possession of alcoholic beverages on University owned, leased, or otherwise controlled property is governed by to Policy 755 Alcoholic Beverages and Policy 540 Student Disciplinary Rules.
+1. The use, distribution, and/or possession of alcoholic beverages on University owned, leased, or otherwise controlled property is governed by to Policy 755 Alcoholic Beverages and Policy 540 Student Conduct.
 The enforcement of alcohol laws on campus is the primary responsibility of University Police.